sing-group/my-brain-seq/README.md

 ```
 name
-"Control_vs_first_episode" = "control-FE"
+"Control-First_episode" = "C-FE"
-"Control_vs_second_episode" = "control-SEP"
+"Control-Second_episode" = "C-SEP"
-"First_episode_vs_second_episode" = "FE-SEP"
+"First_episode-Second_episode" = "FE-SEP"
 ```

+The first line of `contrast_file.txt` is the header, the following lines begin with the contrast label (left side of the equal sign) and the factors to compare (right side of the equal sign).
 In order to obtain a file with a valid format, the following considerations must be taken into account:

 - The first row should be "name", in lowercase.
-- In the second row, the contrast label must appear double quoted, then a space, an equal, another space, and between double quotes the contrast: factor to compare - reference factor (the reference factor is usually the control) .
+- The following rows must follow this structure: double quotes, ***label of the factor to compare***, hyphen, ***label of the reference factor***, double quotes, space, equal sign, space, double quotes, ***factor to compare***, hyphen, ***reference factor***, double quotes.
+No additional spaces should be added, use underscore symbol instead (eg.: *First episode* should be *First_episode*).
+Here is a visual representation of this structure where "B" is the reference factor: `"Label_A-Label_B" = "Factor_A-Factor_B"`
-- The factors to be compared must be the same as those specified in the "condition" column of the conditions_file.
+- The name of the factors to be compared (right side of the equal sign) must be the same as those specified in the "condition" column of the `conditions_file.txt`.

-## Running the myBrain-Seq analysis
+## Running myBrain-Seq analysis

 Once all the required files were built you need to **build a runner** in order to perform the myBrain-Seq analysis.
 This can be done using the script `make_run-sh.sh`.
 This script uses the `compi.parameters` file as reference and will mount all the needed Docker volumes and build a directory for the logs.
 To use this script **adapt the first line** on the following code: